Family and carers’ free support group

 It is widely acknowledged that caring for a family member with mental illness can be profoundly stressful and distressing.
 In recognition of this, Nightingale Hospital has launched FREE specialised Family and Carers Groups for our separate services for families and carers of current patients.
 These groups are facilitated by experts in their respected fields.

-- Monthly Addiction Family Day
+- Family Day for Addiction patients

 - Weekly Evening Addiction Family Support Group